edahlgren/QtLing-JSON/Phase1/FindProtostems.md

 }
 ```

-For each string in the "protostems" array:

-+ The name of a protostem.
+Each string in the "protostems" array is the name of a protostem.